 There are also benefits to long posts when it comes to engagement.
 If an article is useful, interesting, entertaining or value-adding, then a reader is more likely to share it, comment on it or like it.
 As a business, creating in-depth articles shows your expertise and helps you build trust with a reader.

 How do you make long posts engaging?

 First, you need to pick subjects that people will actually be interested in; then you need to decide how in-depth you want to go.

 When writing a long post, it is a good idea to split it down using headings and sub-headings.
 You might even want to put key points in large, bold or coloured fonts to make them stand out.
-To give you an example of what some longer articles look like, here are some 1000+ word posts we’ve created:
+To give you an example of what some longer articles look like, here are some 1000+ word posts I’ve created:

 - The 3 stages of writing copy that gets results

 - How to choose the right freelancer for your project

 - Freelancer fears: the secret anxiety nobody wants to admit to

 Here are some examples of 2500+ word articles that I’ve created: